Skysea45/windows-artisan-alias/readme.md

 Get-FileHash path windows-artisan-alias.ps1 -Algorithm SHA256 | Format-List
 ```

-Replace `path windows-artisan-alias` with the actual path where you saved the script.
+Replace `windows-artisan-alias.ps1` with the actual path where you saved the script.

 ## Usage